 Stainless steels of the 300 series can be galvanized because they contain nickel, which is necessary to initiate the reaction between the steel and the zinc.
 Alternatively, stainless steels of the 400 series do not contain nickel and cannot be galvanized successfully.

-Weathering steels (ASTM A588 or COR-TEN) typically develop thicker galvanized coatings due to higher levels of silicon (~0.40%).
+Weathering steels (ASTM A588, A709 Weathering, COR-TEN) typically develop thicker galvanized coatings due to higher levels of silicon (up to 0.40% allowed, and 0.27% to 0.35% common).
 Additionally, due to the initial surface roughness, coating weights are comparable for both pickled and blast-cleaned surfaces.
 Expect a matte gray coating with little or no spangle.

 Low Silicon / Aluminum-killed Steels